TechForPalestine/boycott-israeli-consumer-goods-dataset/README.md

 # boycott-golden-source

-Collating all boycott and alternatives data into a single, golden-source, version-controlled repository.
+Collating all consumer boycott and alternatives data into a single, golden-source, version-controlled repository.
 This can be consumed by software products and services.

+If you're a company looking for SaaS products to avoid, see [TechForPalestine/boycott-israeli-tech-companies-dataset](https://github.com/TechForPalestine/boycott-israeli-tech-companies-dataset).

 Sources: